Farage Beat Sky and BBC's Views COMBINED Last Night

 Not content with merely beating his taxpayer-funded rival, last night Farage’s GB News show saw his highest ratings yet – averaging 145.1 thousand viewers.
 How does this compare?

-Nigel beat the BBC and Sky combined last night by three thousand viers and peaked at 157,000.
+Nigel beat the BBC and Sky combined last night by three thousand views and peaked at 157,000.
 Boom.

 Reacting to the box office figures, Farage tells Guido “I am really pleased with the growth of these numbers and was surprised to beat Sky and the BBC news channel combined last night.
 GB News will go much further.”
 A very strong position as GB News prepares for its forthcoming relaunch…